mffrias/TACO/README.md

 * Step 1: Build the JAR file

-  Run the following command to build the JAR file using Apache Ant: `ant dist`
+  Run the following command to build the JAR file using Apache Ant: `ant build` and `ant jar`

   This will generate the file .jar inside the `dist/` directory.
 Make sure all required dependencies are in place by running the setup: `./setupTACO.sh`.